JavaScript is required

 Your results arrive about a month after the test date.
 You'll get a certificate if you passed, which is valid for two years from the test date.

-HSK 4 vocabulary requirements
+HSK 4 vocabulary list

 You need roughly 1,200 words for HSK 4.
 The official vocabulary list includes all the words from HSK 1 through 3, plus about 600 new ones.